 In 2011, Moto introduced West Cornwall Pasty Company and Domino's Pizza to their services but Domino's Pizza never took off and was removed again.
 In 2012, Greggs was introduced at Lymm and Birch as it was announced that Greggs would be opening at 30 more Moto sites.
 Fuel is usually provided by BP or Esso.

 In 2008, Moto were the only large operator to introduce a new service area.
 Wetherby claimed to be the greenest service station in the UK.
-At the same time, they bought services at Winchester and tried to buy two First services, but the latter plans were dropped.
-In 2003 Moto bought Bridgwater services from First.
+The Wetherby model was later copied to replace the fire damage at Cherwell Valley.
+Also in 2008, they bought services at Winchester and tried to buy two First services, but the latter plans were dropped.

 Their current pattern of refurbishment largely focuses on adding takeaway concessions to the front of their services, creating a new front in the process.
-Other refurbishments have included brand new restaurants at Lymm and Chieveley.
+Other refurbishments have included brand new restaurants at Lymm and Chieveley, serving artisan and Asian cuisine.
+In addition, Moto have introduced large indoor play areas for children.

 Following their acquisition of two separate truckstops in the early 2000 to safeguard their market share against forthcoming road improvements in each area, those being Lymm and Barton Park, some Poplar 2000 branding was carried over from Lymm to Barton Park.
 The internal branding at each site is now being slowly moved towards the standard Moto affair.